-If you are looking for a lucrative business idea to start from home then you should consider selling popcorn online and starting you own popcorn business.
-The question that comes to mind next may be “is the popcorn business profitable?”
+If you are looking for a lucrative business idea to start from home then you should consider selling popcorn online and starting your own popcorn business.
+The question that comes to mind next may be “Is the popcorn business profitable?”

-According to statistics, the global popcorn market valued at USD$9.8 million in 2020.
+According to statistics, the global popcorn market was valued at USD$9.8 million in 2020.
 The market is expected to reach USD$18.8 million by 2031.
-Without a doubt, this figures prove that the popcorn market is highly profitable.
+Without a doubt, these figures prove that the popcorn market is highly profitable.

 Let’s get started.

 Cost of Starting a Popcorn Business

 Before we continue, it’s important you know the cost implications of what you are getting yourself into.